taoteh1221/Open_Crypto_Tracker/README.txt

  // SEE /DOCUMENTATION-ETC/CONFIG-EXAMPLE.txt FOR A FULL EXAMPLE OF THE DEFAULT CONFIGURATION (ESPECIALLY IF YOU MESS UP config.php, lol)

 ################################################################################################################

+SEE /DOCUMENTATION-ETC/PLUGINS-README.txt for creating your own custom plugins (custom code that adds additional features)

 See /DOCUMENTATION-ETC/HELP-FAQ.txt for additional tips / troubleshooting FAQs.